reisir/webring-widget/README.md

 # Extra

+You can see all of these in action on the [examples](https://reisir.github.io/webring-widget/examples.html) page

-## list of all the sites in the webring
+## List all the sites in the webring

 ```html
 <ul id="webring-list">